What is Vulnerability Testing? Benefits, Tools, and Process

 5. Remediation

-With the vulnerabilities identified and ranked, the next step involves remediation.
+With the vulnerabilities identified and ranked, the next step involves vulnerability remediation.
 Prioritize and patch the most critical threats first.
 Regular scheduling of security and vulnerability testing is essential to track the status of your security posture over time.

 Indusface WAS provides remediation guidelines and follow-up testing to ensure all identified issues are resolved effectively.